Tesla’s Elon Musk hits $769 million payday

 The Wednesday launch was delayed due to the weather.

-Despite Musk’s wealth, valued at $36.8 billion per Forbes and his iconic status as an innovator, he was captured at a Florida charging station this waiting his turn for some juice as photographed by a Tesla Florida Facebook Group.
+Despite Musk’s wealth, valued at $36.8 billion per Forbes and his iconic status as an innovator, he was captured at a Florida charging station waiting his turn for some juice as photographed by a Tesla Florida Facebook Group and shared on Twitter.